silverlui/TaskApplication/README.md

 ```

 # Purpose
-This project displays how simple CRUD applications are made with Entity Framework and aims to use best practices.
+This project displays how CRUD applications are made with Entity Framework and aims to use best practices.
 And will also be used for my future reference.

 # API
 ![TaskApplicationAPI](https://user-images.githubusercontent.com/80076244/198775182-ce9c93aa-ac29-4f09-8d3f-822304bc715b.png)